International Payments FAQs

 An International payment

-An International payment is sent through the SWIFT network and a SEPA payment is sent through the SEPA Scheme.
+An International payment is sent through the Society for Worldwide Interbank Financial Telecommunication (Swift) network and a SEPA payment is sent through the SEPA Scheme.

 -